Indonesia quake survivor grieves 11 relatives as he rebuilds

 ”Men, women and children cried while people who were trapped in the collapsed houses were screaming for help,” he recalled.
 “I saw terrible devastation and heart-rending scenes.”

 His sister-in-law and her children, who were visiting from a nearby village, were among the more fortunate.
-Others heard their screams from under the rubble and pulled them from the wreckage.
+Others heard their screams from the rubble and pulled them out.

 The woman and children suffered severe head injuries and broken bones and are being treated in a hospital overwhelmed by the number of casualties.